RamenVentures/Operating-Manual/README.md

 #### Our Goal

-To develop a deep understanding of your market, problem, and team.
+To develop a deep understanding of your Problem, Users, Unique Value Prop, and Team.

 #### Our Questions

-##### Mission & Vision
+##### Mission
 - What's your mission? (eg: "To organize the world’s information." - Google)
-- What's your vision?
-What will the future look like in 10 years? (eg: "To provide access to the world’s information in one click." - Google)
-- Is this the most ambitious thing you can work on?

-##### Problem & Market
 - What specific Problem are you trying to solve?
 - Why is this Problem important?
 Who desperately needs this solved?
 - Why is this Problem huge?
 Does it affect millions or billions?
 - Why is this Problem valuable?

-##### Solution & Unique Value Prop
+##### Vision
+- What's your vision?
+What will the future look like in 10 years? (eg: "To provide access to the world’s information in one click." - Google)
 - How do you solve the user’s problem?
 - Why is this 10x better than the present?
 - What is the unique Insight/Secret that enables this?
 Why now and not before?